filleben/F1Experiences/README.md

     4. The total of your purchase is now displayed with the option to "Checkout" or "Keep Shopping"

 4. Create an account and view/manage orders:
-    - Creating a account the conventional method:
+    - Creating an account the conventional method:
-      1. Click on the profile icon on the right hand side of the navabar.
+      1. Click on the profile icon on the right-hand side of the navbar.
       2. Click on "Register".
       3. Enter the required information and click "Sign Up".
       4. Check your email for a verification message, then click the provided link.
-      5. Click "Comfirm" on the page you are directed to.
+      5. Click "Confirm" on the page you are directed to.
       6. You can now Login with your username and password set in step 3.

-    - Creating a account via social login (Google):
+    - Creating an account via social login (Google):
-      1. Click on the profile icon on the right hand side of the navabar.
+      1. Click on the profile icon on the right-hand side of the navbar.
       2. Click on "Login".
       3. Click on "Sign in with Google"
       4. Select the Google account you wish to sign with.
       5. You have now been signed in with your Google Account.

-    1. Once logged in to your account, Click on the profile icon on the right hand side of the navabar.
+    1. Once logged in to your account, click on the profile icon on the right-hand side of the navbar.
     2. Click on "My Profile".
     3. Your saved information and order history can now be viewed.

 5. Edit/Remove items from the cart:
-    1. Click on the cart icon on the right hand side of the navabar.
+    1. Click on the cart icon on the right-hand side of the navbar.
     2. Below the item you wish to remove click the "Remove" button.

 6. Pay for tickets using card payment:
     1. Select your desired tickets and add them to the cart.
-    2. Once finished shopping, click on the cart icon on the right hand side of the navabar.
+    2. Once finished shopping, click on the cart icon on the right-hand side of the navbar.
     3. Click on "Secure Checkout".
     4. Fill in the required personal information.
-    5. Fill in your card payment detials.
+    5. Fill in your card payment details.
     6. Click "Order" and your order will be placed.

 7. Search for race events: